 THC stands for Tetrahydrocannabinol, also scientifically known as -trans-Δ⁹-tetrahydrocannabinol.
 Its chemical make-up is C₂₁H₃₀O₂ with a molecular mass of 314.464 g/mol.
-It is one of the various and well known active ingredients known as chemical compounds found in the resin secreted glands of the cannabis plant.
+It is one of over 100 well known active ingredients known as chemical compounds found in the resin secreted glands of the cannabis plant.
 These glands are mainly found around the reproductive organs of the plant.
 THC is a bright, colorless and glass-like solid that becomes sticky when heated.
-It is believed to give protection to the cannabis against high levels of harmful UV light and to prevent animals from eating it.
+It is believed to give protection to the plant against high levels of harmful UV light while also preventing animals from eating the plant.

 A current scientific study shows that THC works in conjunction with the different cannabinoid compounds that are also present.
 The interaction between THC and the rest of the cannabinoid family will mean that medical research will be more complicated than first thought.
-But it may also reveal that the benefits of THC are broader and more diverse than even the most optimistic predictions.
+But it also reveals that the benefits of THC are broader and more diverse than even the most optimistic predictions.
 Studies also show that without using proper dosing calculations and methods THC can lead to psychosis and schizophrenia.
 Here are 5 of the potential consequences of the euphoric effect THC brings, especially when dosing isn’t taken into consideration.

 THC remains an illegal substance in much of The United States.
 If considering purchasing THC for medical purposes, it’s essential that you double and triple check your state laws beforehand.
 It’s also vital to consult your family doctor, especially if you are already undergoing an established treatment plan for an existing illness.
 This is because very little is known about how THC interacts with other pharmaceuticals and in order for your doctor to treat you well, he or she needs to know all the facts.

 Even now, there is much to be learned about THC.
 Scientists and researchers are working tirelessly to unearth the facts about this compound and how it can affect our bodies.